Invoicing your work can be done in multiple ways. This is a crucial point when setting up a project's structure.

 - Fixed price per hour: this allows you to set a fixed hourly rate for this specific project, regardless of who performs which task.

 Do note, however, that you not only have the option to specify invoicing settings for the entire project.
-You can also determine your invoicing preferences for single milestones.
-Would you like to invoice a particular milestone?
-Will you work with a fixed budget for that milestone, or does your fee depend on the amount of time and materials you need to invest?
-These questions will all need to be answered when you create your milestones.
+You can also determine your invoicing preferences for single phases.
+Would you like to invoice a particular phase?
+Will you work with a fixed budget for that phase, or does your fee depend on the amount of time and materials you need to invest?
+These questions will all need to be answered when you create your phases.

-- Non-invoiceable: You also have the option to set the entire milestone as non invoiceable, which means that all timetracking for that milestone is non invoiceable by default.
+- Non-invoiceable: You also have the option to set the entire phase as non invoiceable, which means that all timetracking for that phase is non invoiceable by default.

 - Fixed price: Here, the set budget is the important value.
 It doesn't matter how much time or money you actually spend on the project, you simply invoice the budget you set out initially.